Islamic veiling practices by country: Bangladesh

+A Muslim woman from Sylhet in 2014, wearing a chador folded to act as a niqab.

-In a 2010 the Bangladesh High Court, in a legal dispute between a local official and the director of a school, ruled that the veil was "a personal choice of women" and that the Ministry of Education should ensure that women employed in public institutions were not forced to wear a veil or hijab against their will.
+In 2010 the Bangladesh High Court, in a legal dispute between a local official and the director of a school, ruled that the veil was "a personal choice of women" and that the Ministry of Education should ensure that women employed in public institutions were not forced to wear a veil or hijab against their will.

 By 2022, the attitude around veiling had changed and veiling had become common in Bangladesh, and some women experienced pressure by their families to veil.
-A study by Manusher Jonno Foundation and DNET found that 44% of people think women who wear veils or hijabs are “good girls,” and 63% think that women who wear “western clothing” are “bad girls” who are shredding the fabric of society.
+A study by Manusher Jonno Foundation and DNET found that 44% of people think women who wear veils or hijabs are "good girls", and 63% think that women who wear "western clothing" are "bad girls" who are shredding the fabric of society.